goodenoughllc/policies/terms.md

 These Terms of Service (the “Terms”), in conjunction with our <a href="{{ site.baseurl }}/privacy/">Privacy Policy</a> are the entire Agreement between [Good Enough LLC](https://goodenough.us) (“Company” or “We”) and you (“You” or the “User”).
 In addition, by this reference <a href="https://letsjelly.com/policies/dpa">Jelly incorporates a Data Processing Addendum</a> (the “DPA”).

 When we say “Services”, we mean our websites, including [goodenough.us](https://goodenough.us), [letsjelly.com](https://letsjelly.com), [pika.page](https://pika.page), and any other product created and maintained by Good Enough LLC.
-That includes Album Whale, Jelly, Letterbird, Pika, Ponder, and Yay.Boo, whether delivered within a web browser, desktop application, mobile application, or another format.</p>
+That includes Album Whale, Jelly, Letterbird, Pika, Ponder, and Yay.Boo, whether delivered within a web browser, desktop application, mobile application, or another format.

 We may update these Terms of Service (“Terms”) in the future.
 You can track all changes made [on GitHub](https://github.com/goodenoughllc/policies/commits/main/terms.md).
 Whenever we make a significant change to our policies, we will refresh the date at the top of this page and take any other appropriate steps to notify account holders.